 Friday, January 9, 2009

 Dear Heart (1963) is one of my absolute favorite movies for its good writing, excellent acting and insights into human character.
-From the first minutes of the movie, you know the heroine is somewhat of a busy-body.
+From the first minutes of the movie, you know the heroine is a busy-body.
 It’s only as the movie unfolds that you see her behavior not as nosiness, but as a frank interest in people’s lives.
 She really cares about them.
-Evie Jackson is quirky with a capital “Q”, but if you don’t love her by the end of this film, you’ve got a heart of stone.
-Though not your typical love story, this is nevertheless a deeply satisfying movie.
+Evie Jackson is quirky with a capital “Q." Though not your typical love story, this is nevertheless a deeply satisfying movie.
 The hero and heroine are not drop-dead gorgeous (which increases their appeal to me).
 Even the hero’s name, Harry Mork, implies a totally non-Hollywood-ized character.

 I think it is amazing that this film was made at the height of the sexual revolution and yet its main message is that sex and love are not the same thing.
-Almost every character in this movie has (or has had) a one night stand.
-This is all done very discreetly – implied, not shown.
-Two people, however, are looking for something different.
-Evie and Harry have made their share of mistakes, but have the decency to regret it and the guts to try over.
+When a man propositions Evie at the Postmaster’s Convention, she tells him, "Sex is just one page in the book.”
+No one else in the film seems to agrees with her.
+Until she meets Harry.
+Though both of them have made their share of sinful mistakes, they have the decency to regret it and the guts to try over.

 I wouldn’t call this a “family” movie because one of its central themes is sexuality, BUT it’s one of the best pro-marriage movies I’ve ever seen.
 I find it charming, funny and heart-breaking all at the same time.